 Instant Pot Beef Stew

-First, THANK YOU from the bottom of my heart for your kind, enthusiastic words about my big cookbook announcement!
-I can’t overstate how encouraged and joyful it makes me feel to know how excited you are for the book.
-I’m working so hard on the recipes, and I know you are going to love them too.
-In the spirit of the warm, cozy vibes going around, I have an equally comforting hug of a recipe to share with you: Instant Pot Beef Stew.
+In the spirit of the warm, cozy vibes, I have a comforting hug of a recipe to share with you: Instant Pot Beef Stew.
 It has the cozy richness you expect from the stick-to-your-ribs classic, made faster in the pressure cooker.

 This recipe is an adaptation of my Crock Pot Beef Stew, which is one of my absolute favorite recipes to make on a chilly, cloudy Sunday when I can prep the beef stew earlier in the day, then take pleasure in allowing the meat cook low and slow until it is so fall apart tender, it slices with a spoon.